Stevesbong/Stevesbong.github.io/README.md

 #### To Do List
-1. Put more project on the portfolio
+1. Put more project on the portfolio    Working on . . .
-2. Add UX feature with JavaScript
+2. Add UX feature with JavaScript       Adding . . .
 3. Add Sass pre-processor               Done